square/leakcanary/docs/api/shark-hprof/shark/-hprof-record/-heap-dump-record/-object-record/-class-skip-content-record/-init-.md

 This isn't a real record type as found in the heap dump.
 It's an alternative to [ClassDumpRecord](../-class-dump-record/index.md) for when you don't need the class content.

+To limit object allocation while parsing, [HprofReader](../../../../-hprof-reader/index.md) uses a single instance which is reused after each call to [OnHprofRecordListener.onHprofRecord](../../../../-on-hprof-record-listener/on-hprof-record.md).